 - Food loss refers to unused product from the agricultural sector, such as unharvested crops.

 Wasted food is a growing problem in our modern society and an untapped opportunity.
-In 2017 alone, almost 41 million tons of food waste were generated, with only 6.3 percent diverted from landfills and incinerators for composting.
-EPA estimates that more food reaches landfills and incinerators than any other single material in our everyday trash, constituting 22 percent of discarded municipal solid waste.
+In 2018 alone, EPA estimates that about 63 million tons of wasted food were generated in the commercial, institutional, and residential sectors, with about 32 percent being managed by animal feed, bio-based materials/biochemical processing, codigestion/anaerobic digestion, composting, donation, land application, and sewer/wastewater treatment.
+EPA estimated that in 2018 in the United States, more food reached landfills and combustion facilities than any other single material in our everyday trash, at 24 percent of the amount landfilled and at 22 percent of the amount combusted with energy recovery.
 Additionally, the U.S. Department of Agriculture (USDA) estimates that in 2010, 31 percent or 133 billion pounds of the 430 billion pounds of food produced was not available for human consumption at the retail and consumer levels (i.e., one-third of the food available was not eaten).1

 The Food and Agriculture Organization of the United Nations (FAO) estimated in 2011 that approximately one-third of all food produced for human consumption worldwide is lost or wasted.2 Taking simple steps in your everyday life can make a difference in addressing this issue.
 Reducing wasted food is a triple win; it's good for the economy, for communities, and for the environment.

 When we waste food, we’re not just creating a problem, we’re also missing an opportunity to save businesses and consumers money:

 - Pay Less for Trash Pickup – Organizations might pay less for trash pickup by keeping wasted food out of the garbage.
 Some haulers lower fees if wasted food is separated from the trash and sent to a compost facility instead of the landfill.